• Skip to primary navigation

 How to Glaze Mushroom Cookie Stem with White Glaze

-Hold the mushroom cookie by its head with one hand, hold and tilt the glaze bowl with the other hand and dip in all the stem into the glaze, hold for a few seconds while excess glaze drips off.
+Hold the mushroom cookie by its head with one hand, hold and tilt the glaze bowl with the other hand and dip the entire stem into the glaze.
+Hold for a few seconds while the excess glaze drips off.

-Stand up the glazed mushroom cookie in a pocket of the smaller egg carton for the stem to dry out.
-While this set of mushrooms stems are drying, keep going the smooth process of preshaping and baking.
+Place the glazed mushroom cookie in a pocket of the smaller egg carton for the stem to dry out while standing upright.

 baked mushrooms cookies, beautiful dessert, butter, Christmas cookies, cocoa chocolate chips ganache, decor cookies, decor dessert, egg whites glaze, fall baking, home eggs, Mushroom Cookies Recipe, organic flour, organic sugar, poppy seeds